-- No history of cigarette smoking / noxious gas exposure - Mismatch between symptoms and objective tests - Confounding important co-morbidities - Any restrictive pattern on spirometry - Severe disease at presentation or rapidly declining symptoms or lung function - Occupational history - Predominant excessive sputum production - Onset of symptoms under 40 or family history of alpha-I-antitrypsin deficiency (A1AD)
+- No history of cigarette smoking / noxious gas exposure - Mismatch between symptoms and objective tests - Confounding important co-morbidities - Any restrictive pattern on spirometry - Severe disease at presentation or rapidly declining symptoms or lung function - Occupational history - Predominant excessive sputum production - Onset of symptoms under 40 years of age or family history of alpha-1-antitrypsin deficiency (A1AD)

-A1AD is a genetically inherited condition that affects around one in 3,000 to one in 4,000 people in the UK.
+A1AD is a genetically inherited condition that affects between 1 in 3,000 and 1 in 4,000 people in the UK.
 It is reported that about 3% of people with COPD have A1AD.
-In the presence of neutrophils (as a result of inflammation, infection or smoking) a deficiency of A1A results in excess activity of elastase in the lung which results in tissue destruction and emphysematous change.
+In the presence of neutrophils (as a result of inflammation, infection or smoking) a deficiency of A1A results in excess activity of elastase in the lung, which results in tissue destruction and emphysematous change.
 A simple blood test in primary care can be undertaken to test for A1AD.